The latest vLLM release in 2026 is v0.21.0

-Tagged on May 10, 2026 on the vllm-project/vllm GitHub releases page and pushed to PyPI the same day.
-A six-commit patch on top of v0.20.0 (April 27, 2026), with v0.20.1 (May 4, 2026) in between.
+Tagged on May 15, 2026 on the vllm-project/vllm GitHub releases page and pushed to PyPI the same day.
+It supersedes v0.20.2 (May 10, 2026).
 If you came here looking for the literal version number, that is it.
-The rest of this page is the four fixes that ship inside v0.20.2, whether any of them matter to you, and the two-line block in the Fazm macOS source that makes every one of those patches invisible to the agent driving your Mac apps.
+The rest of this page is what v0.21.0 actually carries, whether any of it matters to you, and the two-line block in the Fazm macOS source that makes every vLLM release invisible to the agent driving your Mac apps.
+This page is checked against the upstream release page on a schedule; the date in the badge above is the last check.

 Most articles on this question say "yes, always pin the latest."
 That is bad advice for inference servers.
-The version you run is a function of three inputs: which models you serve, which kernels they use, and what your downstream consumer is.
-For a Mac-agent operator, the downstream consumer is a consumer-side desktop app talking to your server through an Anthropic-shaped shim.
+The version you run is a function of three inputs: which models you serve, which host you serve them on, and what your downstream consumer is.
+For a Mac-agent operator, the downstream consumer is a desktop app talking to your server through an Anthropic-shaped shim.
 That shape narrows the upgrade question a lot.

 Walk it left to right.